Collection, Payment, Paperwork and more

 What is BMS Salvage?

 BMS salvage is the UK’s leading buyer of damaged cars.
-Operating nationally, we are able to provide the most competitive prices for any vehicle; be it a write off, a non-runner, MOT failure, crash damage or just scrap.
-We, or one of our partners will buy every vehicle, regardless of its condition.
+Operating nationally, we are able to provide the most competitive prices for any vehicle; be it a write off, a non-runner, MOT failure, crash damaged or just old, unwanted scrap.
+We, or one of our partners, will buy every vehicle regardless of its condition.
 It is through our knowledge and extensive experience in the business, that we are able to offer you the best price for your vehicle whilst providing outstanding service.

 How does the process work?

-You can simply use our handy quote calculator or get in touch with a member of our team to find you the best price for your vehicle.
+You can use our handy quote calculator or get in touch with a member of our team to find the best price for your vehicle.
 We then get in touch with you to confirm the details and talk you through the process before passing your details on to the collections team.
 They will then contact you to arrange a day and time that suits you to collect your vehicle.
-Once they have collected the vehicle you will then receive payment.
+Once they have collected the vehicle, you will receive payment.

 How do I get in contact with you?

 You can call the team on 023 8000 8800.
 Lines are open 8am – 6pm, 5 days a week and our team are always happy to answer any enquiries you may have.
-You can also send any inquiries via email to: email@example.com .
-We also have an online form you can fill out and submit for a member of the team to get in touch with you, click here to submit.
+You can also send any enquiries via email to: [email protected].
+Alternatively, you can fill out an online form, after which a member of the team will get in touch with you.